joh0918/Calculator/README.md

 ## Credits

-This project was inspired by and created as part of a tutorial by the YouTube channel [ASMRProg](#).
-(Replace with the link to ASMRProg's channel)
+This project was inspired by and created as part of a tutorial by the YouTube channel [ASMRProg](https://www.youtube.com/@AsmrProg).